abideenz01/Data-Engineering-/data-engineering/spark/README.md

 # Spark

-This folder contains exercises and projects from the Data Engineering Zoomcamp for the spark module.
+This folder contains exercises and projects from the Data Engineering for the spark module.

 ## Contents
 - Scripts, SQL files, or notebooks